 Results: Inter-rater reliability by CAT was poor to fair: ALDEN 0.22, Naranjo 0.11, and Liverpool 0.12.
 Reliability was highest when the causality classification was definite/very probable (0.16-0.41).
 Similarly, intra-rater reliability by reviewer was poor.
 When comparing the validity of the overall CAT to expert reviewer, area under the curve was highest for ALDEN (c-statistic 0.65) as compared to Liverpool (0.55) or Naranjo (0.54).

 Conclusion: Available CAT have poor reliability and validity for drug-induced SJS/TEN.
-Due to the importance of determining ADR causality for research, industry and regulatory purposes, development of an enhanced tool that can incorporate data from immunological testing and pharmacogenetic results may strengthen CAT usefulness and applicability.
+Due to the importance of determining ADR causality for research, industry and regulatory purposes, development of an enhanced tool that can incorporate data from immunological testing and pharmacogenetic results may strengthen CAT usefulness and applicability for drug-induced SJS/TEN.

 INTRODUCTION